eForms Logo

 4. Attend Court Hearing

-The Court will set a date for a hearing and if the tenant fails to show up or the court finds in favor of the landlord, the court will issue a Judgment and the tenant will be obligated to move out.
+The court will set a date for a hearing.
+If the tenant fails to show up or the court finds in favor of the landlord, the court will issue a Judgment and the tenant will be obligated to move out.